sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  * *isTable* - Type represents a table.
  * *noCommas* - The value of the field cannot have commas.
 If this is true and *isList* is true and a string is being parsed to populate the list, the list can be broken up by commas.
-This only applies to simple types whose primitive type is a String.
+This only applies to lists of simple DnTypes (String, Boolean, Integer, Date, Float).
+Empty entities in the list are converted to nulls except for the DnType String where they are turned into empty strings.
  * *min* - Only applies to simple types whose primitive type is numeric.
 This is minimum numeric value (inclusive)
  * *max* - Only applies if there are no fields present in this type and a recursive chase up the *baseType* references leads to a primitive numeric type.
 This is the maximum numeric value (exclusive).
  * *&lt;other&gt;* - Other attributes can be put into the schema for a private channel between code, data, and presentation.
 It can also be used as inputs to builders.
-This is meant to get sufficiently complex that additional *DnType* definitions will be  needed to defined the structure of this data.
+This is meant to get sufficiently complex that additional *DnType* definitions will be  needed to define the structure of this data.
 Or put it another way, the *DnType* has extended metadata that needs its own *DnType* to define its structure.
 This makes the *DnType* both a model definition and an instanced data  object simultaneously.
 This is a theme which this application intends to build on.